15 Day Morocco Adventure

 Day 5: Fes Market Tour

-Join us for a ‘Taste Trail’ of the historical medina of magical Fes.
-Sample your way through dried meats, milawi, harsha, briwats, spicy sardines, spicy potato cakes, soups, and olives.
+Get ready for a ‘Tasting Trail’ through the historical medina of magical Fes.
+Sample your way through dried meats, milawi, harsha, briwats, spicy sardines, spicy potato cakes, soups and olives.
 Move on to the honey souk, where you’ll discover the importance of this liquid gold to Moroccan cooking.
 Take the afternoon to explore.

 Day 6: Fes Craft Workshop